The unifying theme of Associate Professor Møllegaard’s research is the triangulation of people, places, and stories.

 Kirsten Møllegaard is an associate professor of English at the University of Hawai‘i at Hilo.
 She specializes in oral tradition and folklore, and her research reflects a broad range of interests in literature and film.

 “The unifying theme of my research ever since graduate school has been the triangulation of people, places, and stories,” she says.
 “I am interested in both the folkloric and the literary aspects of how people perceive the physical environment around them, how social identity is constructed in relation to place, and how stories, whether in oral or literary form, structure and articulate people’s experience of place.”

 Møllegaard received her bachelor of arts in English from UH Hilo in 2002 and says she is very happy to come back as a permanent faculty member.
-She received her master’s and doctoral degrees from UH Mānoa, and has been teaching at UH Hilo since 2005, beginning as a freshman composition and women’s studies teacher.
+She received her master of arts and doctor of philosophy degrees from UH Mānoa, and has been teaching at UH Hilo since 2005, beginning as a freshman composition and women’s studies teacher.

 When asked to name her favorite author, she says she loves them all, but especially appreciates “good stories with a narrative that has a sense of meaning and place” where the “plurality of perspective is captivating.”
 One of her favorite writers is V.S.
 Naipaul, a British-Caribbean writer who offers the colonial experience to readers.
 She also loves fairy tales and legends, believing they intersect both the oral and literary aspects of culture.

 Møllegaard has published many works in Scandinavian journals.
 Some of her works are directly focused on Hans Christian Andersen, while others involve studies on urban legends.
 She also is interested in narrative and cultural formation in Hawai‘i, which is the topic of her published article, “Aloha Ahoy: Tourism and Nostalgia at Honolulu Harbor.”